Anti-spam techniques: Port 25 blocking

-Firewalls and routers can be programmed to not allow SMTP traffic (TCP port 25) from machines on the network that are not supposed to run Mail Transfer Agents or send email.
+Firewalls and routers can be programmed to not allow SMTP traffic (TCP port 25) from machines on the network that are not supposed to run message transfer agents or send email.
 This practice is somewhat controversial when ISPs block home users, especially if the ISPs do not allow the blocking to be turned off upon request.
 Email can still be sent from these computers to designated smart hosts via port 25 and to other smart hosts via the email submission port 587.

 Port 25 interception

 Network address translation can be used to intercept all port 25 (SMTP) traffic and direct it to a mail server that enforces rate limiting and egress spam filtering.
-This is commonly done in hotels, but it can cause email privacy problems, as well making it impossible to use STARTTLS and SMTP-AUTH if the port 587 submission port isn't used.
+This is commonly done in hotels, but it can cause email privacy problems, as well as making it impossible to use STARTTLS and SMTP-AUTH if the port 587 submission port isn't used.

 Rate limiting

-Machines that suddenly start sending lots of email may well have become zombie computers.
+Machines that suddenly start sending unusual quantities of email may have become zombie computers.
 By limiting the rate that email can be sent around what is typical for the computer in question, legitimate email can still be sent, but large spam runs can be slowed down until manual investigation can be done.

 Spam report feedback loops

-By monitoring spam reports from places such as spamcop, AOL's feedback loop, and Network Abuse Clearinghouse, the domain's abuse@ mailbox, etc., ISPs can often learn of problems before they seriously damage the ISP's reputation and have their mail servers blacklisted.
+By monitoring spam reports from sources such as SpamCop, AOL's feedback loop, Network Abuse Clearinghouse, the domain's abuse@ mailbox, and others, ISPs can often learn of problems before they seriously damage the ISP's reputation and the ISP's mail servers are blacklisted.